ArctosDB/documentation-wiki/_documentation/pre-bulkloader.markdown

 This tool may be used to transform various geography into Arctos-compatible higher_geog strings.
 The tool can work from components or from a higher-geography-like concatenation.
 The "components" option will produce a spreadsheet with Arctos-named columns of original (often "original from VertNet") data, and a higher_geog column.
 The components columns (continent_ocean, county, etc.) MUST NOT be manipulated; they collectively provide a path back to specimens.
-A value from Arctos Higher Geography will be provided in higher_geog when it can be determined from the components; any blanks must be dealt with manually, and any provided values should be reviewed for accuracy.
-Arctos geography is searchable through Search/Geography, the search results will contain a "higher geog" column which is suitable to copy and paste into the spreadsheet.
-New geography entries will need to be created; file an Issue or use the Contact link at the bottom of any form; please include the desired geography and a link to Wikipedia.
+Higher Geog should be an Arctos-formatted representation of the original data.
+The tool will "suggest" higher_geography values; these should be reviewed for accuracy.
+Any blank values will need populated from Arctos Higher Geography.
+Arctos geography is searchable through Search/Geography; the search results contain a "higher geog" column which is suitable to copy and paste into the spreadsheet.
+New geography entries will need to be created: file an Issue or use the Contact link at the bottom of any form, and please include the desired geography and a link to Wikipedia.